QubesOS/qubes-doc/user/security-in-qubes/firewall.rst

-Once you have confirmed that the counters increase, store the commands used in the previous steps in ``/rw/config/qubes-firewall-user-script`` so they get set on sys-net start-up:
+Once you have confirmed that the counters increase, store the commands used in the previous steps in ``/rw/config/qubes-firewall-user-script`` so they get set on sys-net start-up, and remember that you have to perform this change in the disposable template if sys-net is a disposable VM; otherwise the change will get lost on restart of the VM:

 .. code:: console